 Dr. Kridel received his BA from Stanford University in 1970 and his MD degree from the University of Cincinnati College of Medicine.
 His residency training was at Baylor College of Medicine in Houston in general surgery and otolaryngology.
 His fellowship was in facial plastic and reconstructive surgery.
-He is a professor and the director of the Division of Facial Plastic and Reconstructive Surgery, Department of Otolaryngology-Head and Neck Surgery at the University of Texas Health Science Center in Houston and has had a private practice for 30 years.
-Dr. Kridel is a former president of the American Academy of Facial Plastic and Reconstructive Surgery, a former senior examiner for the American Board of Otolaryngology, and an examiner and senior advisor for the American Board of Facial Plastic and Reconstructive Surgery.
+He is a clinical professor and the director of the Division of Facial Plastic and Reconstructive Surgery, Department of Otolaryngology-Head and Neck Surgery at the University of Texas Health Science Center in Houston and has had a private practice for 30 years.
+Dr. Kridel is a former president of the American Academy of Facial Plastic and Reconstructive Surgery, a former senior examiner for the American Board of Otolaryngology, and a current examiner and senior advisor for the American Board of Facial Plastic and Reconstructive Surgery.
 He has authored more than 80 peer-reviewed journals, textbook chapters, and scientific articles, and has served as an advisor to two biomedical companies.
 Dr. Kridel has done research in cartilage grafting and has developed several techniques in septal and nasal surgery.
-He has represented the AMA House of Delegates (HOD) for the past 20 years as an alternate or delegate from his specialty.
-He has served as a member and was chair of the AMA Selection Committee for the Public Member of the Board of Trustees for ten years.
-He currently is Chief of Staff at Houston Hospital for Specialized Surgery and President of the Texas Medical Association Foundation.
-Dr. Kridel is currently the President Elect of the Harris County Medical Society and sits on the Board of Directors of the Texas Medical Center.
+He has represented the AMA House of Delegates (HOD) for over 25 years as an alternate or delegate from his specialty.
+He was a member and chair of the AMA Selection Committee for the Public Member of the Board of Trustees for ten years.
+He formerly served as Chief of Staff at Houston Hospital for Specialized Surgery and as President of the Texas Medical Association Foundation.
+Dr. Kridel is currently the President of the Harris County Medical Society and sits on the Board of Directors of the Texas Medical Center.

 At-Large Executive Committee Member